Medical Imaging Interaction Toolkit

 Main Features of MITK

-MITK offers a range of features that make it an ideal choice for medical imaging applications, including:
+MITK offers a wide range of features that make it an ideal choice for medical imaging applications.
+Some of its key features include:

-• Support for various imaging modalities, such as MRI, CT, and PET scans
+• Support for various imaging modalities, including CT, MRI, and PET

 Installation Guide